 )

-operations that can be performed each minute, sustained over 10 minutes.
+set, remove, or clear operations that can be performed each minute, sustained over 10 minutes.
 Updates that would cause this limit to be exceeded fail immediately and set chrome.runtime.lastError.

 5,242,880